brabbed/packert/README.md

 # packert
-packert is a multithreaded python packet generation tool
+packert is a multithreaded python packet generation tool made for linux

 # Packert